-Staff recommends awarding the contract to the lowest responsive and responsible bidder for the project, T.Buck Construction, Inc. The Committee recommended that the item be forwarded to the Board for their consideration by a vote of 3-0.
+Staff recommends awarding the contract to the lowest responsive and responsible bidder for the project, T.Buck Construction, Inc.

 ATTACHMENT(S) Supporting Information

 SUPPORTING INFORMATION

 The Stroudwater Pump station was installed and started up in 1983.
 There was also a major upgrade to the station in 1988 in order to add backup power and increased capacity due to the startup of Ecomaine.
 Since that time there have only been minor updates completed, and much of the station's equipment is beyond its expected useful life.
 The station is in need of an upgrade to ensure safe and reliable operation into the future.